The Sentencing Act 2017 (SA) regulates sentencing in South Australia.

 Aside from sentencing purposes, principles, and factors, there are a number of other matters set out in the Sentencing Act 2017 (SA) which may affect sentencing.

-A scheme providing for a reduction in sentence for early guilty pleas was introduced in the previous Criminal Law (Sentencing) Act 1988 (SA) and continues in the current Sentencing Act 2017 (SA), which came into operation on 30 April 2018.
-On 2 November 2020 the scheme was further amended, with the maximum discounts available for an early guilty plea in the higher courts reduced.
-The criteria for which a court must have regard when determining a percentage discount has also been expanded.
+The Sentencing Act 2017 (SA) sets out a scheme that provides for a reduction in sentence for early guilty pleas.
+This scheme was amended on 2 November 2020, with the maximum discounts available for an early guilty plea in the higher courts reduced.
+The criteria a court must have regard to when determining a percentage discount has also been expanded.

-In determining the relevant reduction in sentence, the court can consider:
+In determining the relevant reduction in sentence, the court can consider [ss 39, 40]:

 Section 41 of the Sentencing Act 2017 (SA) outlines the process the court must follow in applying sentencing reductions.

-The court is able to reduce the sentence by such a percentage as it thinks appropriate [Sentencing Act 2017 (SA) s 37(2)].
+The court may, if satisfied these criteria are met, reduce the defendant's sentence by a percentage it thinks appropriate [s 37(2)].

-In determining the percentage reduction to apply, the court can consider:
+In determining the reduction to apply, the court must consider the relevant factors set out in s 37(3) which include:

 A sentence of imprisonment cannot generally be suspended in relation to a defendant deemed to be a serious firearms offender and for a serious firearms offence - see sections 50 and 51 of the Sentencing Act 2017 (SA).